With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreMountain Home Cboc is a mental health clinic in Mountain Home, AR, located at 759 Highway 62 East, Suite 331, in the 72653 zip code.
-Mountain Home Cboc provides outpatient treatment and telemedicine/telehealth.
-Mountain Home Cboc offers group therapy, trauma therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Mountain Home Cboc also supports people with traumatic brain injury, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
-More services at Mountain Home Cboc include psychosocial rehabilitation services, family psychoeducation and mentoring/peer support/consumer-run services.
+Mountain Home Cboc provides telemedicine/telehealth and outpatient treatment.
+Mountain Home Cboc offers trauma therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
+Mountain Home Cboc also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and people with HIV or AIDS.
+More services at Mountain Home Cboc include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreBirch Tree Communities Inc Clarksville Mills is one of mental health facilities in Clarksville, Arkansas, located at 522 Mill Road, 72830 zip code.
 Birch Tree Communities Inc Clarksville Mills provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Birch Tree Communities Inc Clarksville Mills provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Birch Tree Communities Inc Clarksville Mills provides behavior modification, cognitive behavioral therapy and activity therapy to young adults, adults and seniors 65 or older.
 Birch Tree Communities Inc Clarksville Mills also supports clients referred from the court/judicial system and people with serious mental illness.
-Additional services provided at Birch Tree Communities Inc Clarksville Mills include family psychoeducation, vocational rehabilitation services and case management.
+Additional services provided at Birch Tree Communities Inc Clarksville Mills include court-ordered outpatient treatment, housing services and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.